Holy Wisdom Orthodox Mission

 Weekday Worship Services:

-Wednesday Evening: Paraklesis at 6:00 pm
+Most Wednesday Evenings: Paraklesis at 6:00 pm

-(Feast Days: As scheduled – see calendar)
+Weekday Feast Days: As scheduled

-Help us preach the Gospel!
+Help preach the Gospel!

 Welcome!